-Local, regional, national, and international artists are featured in our three galleries, whose content changes on a monthly or quarterly basis.
+Local, regional, national and international artists are featured in our three galleries, whose content changes on a monthly or quarterly basis.
 Our most significant annual exhibit takes place during the first quarter of each year, engages the entire building and staff, and highlights the links between the arts and sciences.
 Prior annual exhibits explored topics as diverse as dinosaurs, trains and outer space.

-Our Wild West! exhibit featured an interactive performance and demonstration about gold mining.
+In 2013, our "Wild West!" exhibit featured an interactive performance and demonstration about gold mining.

-Classes, camps, and lessons are available throughout the year to provide high-quality arts education close to home.
-Private and group music lessons on a variety of instruments, voice lessons, dance, painting, and drawing classes are available for children and adults.
+Classes, camps and lessons are available throughout the year to provide high-quality arts education close to home.
+Private and group music lessons on a variety of instruments, voice lessons, dance, painting and drawing classes are available for children and adults.

-Our class offerings include Beginning Ballroom Dance.
+Our class offerings include beginning ballroom dance.

 The Community Arts Center was originally constructed in 1909 as the United States Post Office and later became known as the Federal Building.
 After the Post Office moved in 1961, the building held military recruitment offices and U.S. Court of Appeals Judge Pierce Lively's law offices.

 In 2004, through the generous support of our community, the building was refurbished to its original beauty with the addition of modern amenities.
 It is now the home to all things arts in our community.
-The historical old post office which once stored letters now has galleries, studios, and classrooms which allow for the teaching, practicing, and viewing of the arts.
-In addition, the adaptive reuse of this landmark preserves our historic downtown and enhances our cultural heritage.In fact, the Arts Center is now part of Danville's rich and vibrant Arts District.
+The historical post office which once stored letters now has galleries, studios, and classrooms which allow for the teaching, practicing and viewing of the arts.
+In addition, the adaptive reuse of this landmark preserves our historic downtown and enhances our cultural heritage.In fact, the Community Arts Center is now part of Danville's rich and vibrant Arts District.

 Original construction photographs and other memorabilia can be found in the Archive Room on the second floor of the Community Arts Center.

-Though much of this work goes on behind the scenes and away from the public eye, the Arts Center is continually reaching out to the elderly, those with low-income, and/or physical, mental, and developmental disabilities.
+Though much of this work goes on behind the scenes and away from the public eye, the Arts Center is continually reaching out to the elderly, those with low-income, and/or physical, mental and developmental disabilities.
 When we say we want to provide arts opportunities for every member of the community, we mean it!

-The Arts Cart, often dubbed "Art with a Heart," is a program that takes arts activities to those with mental, physical, and emotional disabilities, or those who are touched by poverty.
-We partner with service organizations like Big Brothers/Big Sisters, Pioneer Vocational Industrial Services, The Bruce Hall Day Treatment Center, and Southwood Comprehensive Care to identify those people most in need of valuable arts experiences regardless of their abilities.
+The Arts Cart, often dubbed "Art with a Heart," is a program that takes arts activities to those with mental, physical and emotional disabilities, or those who are touched by poverty.
+We partner with service organizations like Big Brothers/Big Sisters, Pioneer Vocational Industrial Services, the Bruce Hall Day Treatment Center, and Southwood Comprehensive Care to identify those people most in need of valuable arts experiences regardless of their abilities.

-The Arts Cart makes arts activities, such as painting, drawing, and music-making accessible to members of the community who otherwise might not have an opportunity to experience them.
-This program fosters creativity, develops artistic skills, promotes self-expression and improves self-image.
+The Arts Cart makes arts activities, such as painting, drawing and music-making, accessible to members of the community who otherwise might not have an opportunity to experience them.
+This program fosters creativity, develops artistic skills, promotes self-expression and improves self image.

-Meet Our Staff
+Meet Our Staff and Board

-Executive Director Mary Beth Touchstone
+Mary Beth Touchstone

 Mary Beth works closely with our board to make sure that we know our mission, that we actively plan how to achieve that mission, and that our organization runs smoothly in all respects.
 Before coming to the Arts Center, Mary Beth was the Vice President of Technology Management at JP Morgan Chase.

 Mary Beth's favorite thing about the Arts Center: I like being able to effect change so quickly and directly.
 When a person here has a great idea, we can implement it in as little as a week, directly affecting how people in our community experience art.
 It's a great feeling knowing that I was directly involved in exposing people to something that will change their lives forever.

-Brandon was born an artist and a musician who joined the Arts Center in January of 2007 and is in charge of scheduling and hanging exhibits, maintaining gallery spaces, developing content for the annual blockbuster exhibit, instructing Starry Night Studios sessions, leading Arts Cart outreach programs, creating innovative new programming for the Community Arts Center, and creating all of our graphic designs.
+Brandon was born an artist and a musician who joined the Arts Center in January 2007.
+He's in charge of scheduling and hanging exhibits, maintaining gallery spaces, developing content for the annual blockbuster exhibit, instructing Starry Night Studios sessions, leading Arts Cart outreach programs, creating innovative new programming for the Community Arts Center, and creating all of our graphic designs.
 Before working at the Arts Center, he was a merchandising coordinator at Joseph Beth Booksellers.

 Brandon's favorite thing about the Arts Center: The reason I come to work every day is that we are providing a unique experience for artists young and old that simply didn't exist on a local level when I was growing up.
 My daughter, at five years old, is one of the most driven, creative young people I've ever been around and I can't help but think that the Arts Center is one of the main proponents of her enthusiasm.
-Sometimes people will tell her, "Jillian, you're going to be a great artist someday," and she replies, "I already AM an artist."
-That's when I know that at least one person has fully gotten our message and mission, and that makes it all worth it.
+Sometimes people will tell her, "Jillian, you're going to be a great artists someday," and she replies, "I already AM an artist."
+That's when I know that at least one person has fully gotten our message and mission, and that makes it all worth it

-Carrie is responsible for devising, implementing, and executing all individual, corporate, and foundation giving to the Arts Center.
-In this position, Carrie will use her background in the arts and extensive fundraising experience to build a development program which will successfully meet the needs of the Arts Center and the community.
+Carrie is responsible for devising, implementing and executing all individual, corporate and foundation giving to the Arts Center.
+She is using her background in the arts and extensive fundraising experience to build a development program which will successfully meet the needs of the Arts Center and the community.
 Before coming to the Arts Center, Carrie worked as a Foundation Representative at the Ephraim McDowell Health Care Foundation.